seattlemethod/START-HERE/README.md

 # START-HERE
 **Start Here!** This connects the repositories together.
-Note that [here is a link to creating MD markup.](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet).
+Note that [here is a link to creating MD markup](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet).
+And [this Youtube video] (https://youtu.be/o_RyOjsNDRc) provides additional information for getting started creating MD files.

 Here is a list of working proof of concept financial reporting frameworks: